irisjitomo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the DOM is the document object model and it is where we can see changes to html, css, and JS on the fly.
+But it will not add anything to the actual html files.

 2. What is an event?

+An event is when a manipulation of things happen on a web page.

 3. What is an event listener?

+an event listener is a function in JS that 'listens' to a certain user manipulation and triggers an event.
+Example: an event listener can listen for clicks from a mouse and it would trigger an event.

 4. Why would we convert a NodeList into an Array?

+to be able to call it in Javascript.
+From my understanding, NodeLists will not be read by JS.

 5. What is a component?

+small parts, elements, code to be integrated in the set HTML.
+We can create components and set classes, ids and even add text or images to them and append them into the set HTML page.

 ### Git Set up